Donate to the Syria Crisis Appeal

 What is happening in Syria?

-As of December 2016, almost 5 million Syrians had registered as refugees in neighbouring countries.
+Over 5 million Syrians have registered as refugees in neighbouring countries.

 More information is available in our Syria crisis Q&A

 Millions of people desperately need aid right now.
 We need to provide food, shelter and safety for people driven from their homes, as well as blankets, warm clothes and other essentials.

 Children are often traumatised after seeing their parents killed or homes destroyed in front of them.
 They urgently need peace and the opportunity to go home and rebuild their lives.
 Please give today to help us reach the most vulnerable people.

 What is CAFOD doing to help people affected by the Syrian war?

 Thanks to the compassion and generosity of Catholics across England and Wales, our partners are providing vital emergency aid – food, shelter and medical care – to vulnerable families both inside Syria and in neighbouring countries.